murilogustineli/apartment-forecast-prophet/README.md

 ## Documentation
-List of libraries used in this project:
+List of all libraries used in this project:
 - [NumPy](https://numpy.org/)
 - [Pandas](https://pandas.pydata.org/)
 - [Matplotlib](https://matplotlib.org/)